QDot 8086

 ?debug 'factorial'

-Then it suffices to search for the string 'factorial'
+Then it suffices to search for the string 'factorial' in the

 debugger.
 When defining several points of reference for debugging